SimedNaiym/SimedNaiym/README.md

-Here is a personalized README file for your GitHub profile based on your CV:

----

 ### Hi there 👋, I am [Naiym](https://www.linkedin.com/in/Mohammed-NAIYM)!
 (Press to visit my LinkedIn) 😁

 Hello!
 My name is Mohammed Naiym, and I am currently a Data Engineering student at ENSIAS, Rabat, Morocco.
 Passionate about building robust data solutions, I have worked on various innovative projects that span data science, machine learning, and cloud solutions.
 This GitHub serves as a repository for my journey in data engineering, showcasing projects, tools, and concepts that excite me the most. 🚀